 Navy will next host the Patriot League Championship.

-Nadia Ste-Marie is in her third season as the head coach of the Navy women's golf program in 2014-15.
+Nadia Ste-Marie is in her fourth season as the head coach of the Navy women's golf program in 2015-16.

-While still awaiting the arrival of her first fully recruiting class, Ste-Marie's coaching ability was fully evident as Navy lowered its team average and sophomore Renata Bucher became the first Navy women's golfer to earn All-Patriot League honors.
+In 2013-14, while still awaiting the arrival of her first fully recruited class, Ste-Marie's coaching ability was fully evident as Navy lowered its team average and then-sophomore Renata Bucher became the first Navy women's golfer to earn All-Patriot League honors.

 Under Ste-Marie's direction, Navy lowered its team average by seven strokes from last season while also shaving 26 strokes off its total score at the 2014 Patriot League Championship from the previous season's league meet.

 Bucher tied for seventh place at the Patriot League Championship to earn All-Patriot League Second Team honors.
 Bucher also became the first Navy women's golfer to be the medalist of a tournament when she won the Navy Spring Classic.
 Bucher had four top-10 finishes in her final five events of the season and led the team with a stroke average of 81.5.

 During the introductory 2012-13 season, Ste-Marie led the Midshipmen to a third-place finish at the inaugural Patriot League Championships, despite having the services of no recruited athletes.
 Bucher, a freshman, led the team in stroke average and was named to the WGCA Scholar All-America Team.

 Ste-Marie was tabbed as the first head coach in program history on November 5, 2012, when Naval Academy Director of Athletics Chet Gladchuk announced on that women's golf would be elevated to a varsity sport.